 Step 7.
 Tailor your resume to the job you are applying for

-Tailoring your resume to the job you are applying for shows recruiters, hiring managers, and potential employers that you’ve put in the effort and that you’re the right fit for the role.
+Tailoring your resume for each job shows recruiters and employers that you care.
+It proves you’re a good match for the position.
 This increases your chances of getting noticed and landing interviews.

 Here’s how you tailor your resume:

-- Carefully study the job description and identify the skills and qualifications required for the job.
+• Review the job description closely.
+Find the skills and qualifications needed for the role.

 All you have to do is: